TheOdinProject/curriculum/html_css/accessibility_auditing.md

   WAVE will return a preview of the page with an overlay if icons on it, and issues are separated into categories of alerts, warnings, and contrast errors.
 Unfortunately the icons that are placed on the page may cause the layout to break, but that could be a minor issue if you're more focused on the a11y issues that are found.

 Of course, one of the best ways to check the accessibility of your websites is to get feedback from users who rely on these accessibility features.
-Obviously this isn't always an option, but when you can it will be worth hearing from those who may be affected by your site's accessibility.
+Obviously this isn't always an easy option, but when you can it will be worth hearing from those who may be affected by your site's accessibility (or lack of it).

 ### Additional Resources

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental for if you need to dive deeper into something.

-* The MDN [Accessibility Inspector](https://developer.mozilla.org/en-US/docs/Tools/Accessibility_inspector) page goes into more detail about using the **Accessibility** tab, including other properties each object in the accessibility tree has.
-* Chrome's [Accessibility features reference](https://developer.chrome.com/docs/devtools/accessibility/reference/) goes over the accessibility features in their dev tools, including a little more information regarding checking contrast ratios with the color picker from the **Styles** pane.
+* The [MDN Accessibility Inspector](https://developer.mozilla.org/en-US/docs/Tools/Accessibility_inspector) and [Chrome's Accessibility features reference](https://developer.chrome.com/docs/devtools/accessibility/reference/) both go over some additional a11y features of their respective dev tools.
 * [Involving Users in Evaluating Web Accessibility](https://www.w3.org/WAI/test-evaluate/involving-users/) goes over some helpful steps to take when you can get feedback from users.
+* The [A11y Project Checklist](https://www.a11yproject.com/checklist/) covers many more success criteria that can be helpful for making your websites more accessible beyond what you've learned from these lessons.
+* The [WCAG Quick Reference](https://www.w3.org/WAI/WCAG21/quickref/) provides a list of success criteria along with techniques for how to satisfy them and links to understanding them in more detail.
+This tool is a great go-to when you're really ready to push your website to the next accessible level.
+If you often use animations, success criterion 2.2.2 ("Play, Stop, Hide") and all of the 2.3 success criteria are definitely worth reading.
 * [A11ycasts Playlist](https://www.youtube.com/playlist?list=PLNYkxOF6rcICWx0C9LVWWVqvHlYJyqw7g).
 We've included several videos from this playlist in these lessons, but there are other videos worth checking out for various accessibility reasons.
 * [screenreader-outputs](https://github.com/thatblindgeye/screenreader-outputs) is a GitHub repo that contains many examples of screen reader outputs.
 Sometimes nested elements or certain combinations of attributes and native labeling may result in accessible names or descriptions that are difficult to make sense of, so checking out this repo may help clear things up.